|

 Lycoris radiata,

-a perennial blooming around Autumnal Equinox day, inhabits paths
+a perennial blooming around the Autumnal Equinox, inhabits paths

 between rice fields, roadsides, or riverbanks.
 The linear, dark

-green leaves begin to sprout in late autumn to grow up to 30-60cm in
+green leaves begin to sprout in late autumn, growing up to 30-60cm

-height, 6-8cm in width, pass the winter, and wither the following
+in height and 6-8cm in width.
+They pass the winter and wither in the

-spring.
-As autumn sets in, flower stalks appear from bulbs beneath
+following spring.
+As autumn sets in, flower stalks emerge from bulbs

 umbellate flowers that bloom facing upward.
 Bloom time: September. |